KyuriPark00/HelloKitty-built/README.md

 ## History

-TODO: Hello Kitty has been my favorite character since childhood.
-For this assignment, I've selected different versions of her, including the ballerina, cupid, driver, florist, mermaid, and the original Kitty.
+TODO: Hello Kitty has been a beloved character since my childhood.
+For this assignment, I've chosen to portray Hello Kitty in various roles, including ballerina, cupid, driver, florist, mermaid, and the original Kitty.

 ## Credits

-Kyuri Park
+Created by Kyuri Park

 ## License